greentfrapp/deep-learning-book-notes/README.md

 Unlike the [Reinforcement Learning](http://incompleteideas.net/book/the-book-2nd.html) textbook (Sutton & Barto), the Deep Learning textbook does not contain any exercises.
 Instead, I will attempt to implement the algorithms in Python code when appropriate.

+The annotations are made with reference to the hard copy of the book, which does not correspond to the web version.
+I will update all the pages when I finish the annotations.

 ## Contents

 - [1 Introduction](https://github.com/greentfrapp/deep-learning-book-notes/tree/master/1_Introduction)